Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/troubleshooting.md

 1. Assembly binding redirects in the `NServiceBus.Host.exe.config` are correct and match with any entries generated in the `App.config` file.
 2. All files in the deployment (sub)folder are correct and no old files are present from previous deployments.

 ## Service fails to start due to reaching the timeout period

 Sometimes when the server hosting a microservice that uses NServiceBus is started, the following exception is seen in windows event viewer.
-> A timeout was reached (30000 milliseconds) while waiting for the XXX service to connect.
+> A timeout was reached (30000 milliseconds) while waiting for the XYZ service to connect.
->The XXX service failed to start due to the following error:
+> The XYZ service failed to start due to the following error:
->The service did not respond to the start or control request in a timely fashion
+> The service did not respond to the start or control request in a timely fashion

-But service is able to start without any issues after a certain period of time.
-This happens because during the restart, NServiceBus might still be waiting on some infrastructure to be set up before it is able to initialize.
-This can be mitigated by
+Yet, after a certain period of time, the service is able to start up again without any issues.
+This happens because during the restart, NServiceBus might still be waiting on some infrastructure to start up before it is able to initialize.
+This can be mitigated by:

-- Letting the dependencies of a service get started and running before the service.
+- Letting the dependencies of a service finish starting up and running before the service.
-- Set the service to  "Automatic Delayed Start" so that these services only get the signal to start, when all other “auto” services are running.
+- Settin the service to  "Automatic Delayed Start" so that it will only get the signal to start when all other “auto” services are running.